 9. Harley Davidson Museum

 I didn’t think I would enjoy the Harley Davidson museum, but I was pleasantly surprised.
 The museum does a great job appealing to kids, and parents will appreciate the museum’s hands on exhibits.
 Kids will love dressing up in their own Harley gear and creating their own Build-A-Bike.

 The place is gorgeous and the layout almost seems more like an art exhibit than a collection of motorcycles.
 Harley Davidson knocked it out of the park with this one.

 10. Visit a festival

 Milwaukee is known for its amazing summer festival, Summerfest, but there are festivals all year long.
 Many are kid friendly and tons of fun.
-The Wisconsin State Fair is also held in Milwaukee and if you want to know more about it, you can read about our visit.
+The Wisconsin State Fair is also held in Milwaukee in the summer.
 It’s worth the trip!

 Families will like the spacious suites and free breakfast at the Residence Inn downtown.
 The DoubleTree is close to the Milwaukee Public Museum and Mader’s, has decent sized rooms and warm chocolate chip cookies on arrival (kids love that).
 The Hilton Garden Inn is located in the heart of the city and is walking distance to all attractions.
 All rooms have refrigerators and microwaves which is perfect for families on the go.